1985 Stanley Cup playoffs: (P1) Philadelphia Flyers vs. (A2) Quebec Nordiques

 This was the second playoff series meeting between these two teams.
 Philadelphia won the only previous meeting 3–2 in the 1981 Preliminary round.

 Although the Flyers held the best record in the NHL with 53 wins and 113 points, the Adams Division held a better record against the Patrick Division, so the Wales finals began in Quebec City.
 Philadelphia and Quebec split the first four games of the series, then the Flyers edged the Nordiques, 2–1 in game five.
 Game six in Philadelphia was a tour-de-force for the Flyers, outshooting Quebec 36–15, and winning 3–0.
-Flyers captain Dave Poulin's five-on-three shorthanded goal early in the second period sealed the win and returned Philadelphia to the Stanley Cup Finals for the first time since 1980.
+Flyers captain Dave Poulin's five-on-three shorthanded goal early in the second period sealed the win and returned Philadelphia to the Stanley Cup Final for the first time since 1980.
 The win came at a high cost for the Flyers as both 54-goal forward Tim Kerr and defenceman Brad McCrimmon were lost for the remainder of the playoffs with injuries.

 Clarence Campbell Conference final

 (S1) Edmonton Oilers vs. (N2) Chicago Black Hawks

 This was the second playoff series meeting between these two teams.
 Edmonton won the only previous meeting in a four-game sweep in the 1983 Clarence Campbell Conference Final.

 The Oilers defeated the Black Hawks in six games, with the home team winning the first five games.
 This was a six-game series that broke all sorts of records for total offense.
 Edmonton won the first two games at home by 11–2 and 7–3 scores, only to see Chicago strike back at home with 5–2 and 8–6 victories.
-However, Edmonton rebounded to blast the Hawks in the final two games, 10–5 and 8–2 to earn their third trip to the Cup Finals in as many years.
+However, Edmonton rebounded to blast the Hawks in the final two games, 10–5 and 8–2 to earn their third trip to the Cup Final in as many years.
 Edmonton set all-time playoff marks with the most goals in one series, and most goals in a six-game series, and both clubs set records with the most total goals in a semifinal series and the most total goals in one six-game series.
 Oilers' Jari Kurri scored three hat tricks in the series, setting a still-standing NHL record.

-Stanley Cup Finals
+Stanley Cup Final

 This was the second playoff series between these two teams.
 Their only previous meeting was in the 1980 Preliminary round, which Philadelphia won in a three-game sweep.
-Philadelphia made their fifth Finals appearance.
-They last appeared in the Finals in 1980, which Philadelphia lost against the New York Islanders in six games.
-This was Edmonton's third consecutive and third overall Finals appearance.
-They won the previous year's Finals against the New York Islanders in five games.
+Philadelphia made their fifth Final appearance.
+They last appeared in the Final in 1980, which Philadelphia lost against the New York Islanders in six games.
+This was Edmonton's third consecutive and third overall Final appearance.
+They won the previous year's Final against the New York Islanders in five games.
 Philadelphia won all three games in this year's regular season series.